-Driver & Vehicle Agency (DVA) is an Executive Agency of Department for Infrastructure (DFI), formerly Department Of Environment (DOE).
+Driver & Vehicle Agency (DVA) is an Executive Agency of the Department for Infrastructure (DfI), formerly Department Of Environment (DOE).
 Their aim is to deliver improved road safety and better regulation of the transport sector.
 Responsibilities include driver licensing, vehicle and driver testing, responsibility for those who drive for a living and roadside enforcement.

 What do DVA do?

 The majority of information about DVA's functions can be found on nidirect, the government services website for people living in Northern Ireland.

 If you need a new or updated licence, need to tell DVA about a medical condition, or to find out information about endorsements, disqualifications, what vehicles you can drive or driving on a foreign licence.

 To book, check or change your MOT appointment or to find out more specific information about the MOT test: